cedardb/docs/content/example_datasets/glove.md

 You can download the dataset from the [GloVe project website](https://nlp.stanford.edu/projects/glove/).
 There are multiple versions with differing training sets and vectors of different dimensionalities.
-Let's choose the biggest dataset "Common Crawl (840B tokens, 2.2M vocab, cased, 300d vectors".
+Let's choose the biggest dataset "Common Crawl (840B tokens, 2.2M vocab, cased, 300d vectors)".

 To obtain the data simply run